-CMA and the proposed federal tax reforms
+CMA and federal tax reform

-host a roundtable where local female physicians discussed the gender-specific challenges of the proposed changes.
+- We were in Kelowna in September 2017 to host a roundtable where local female physicians discussed the gender-specific challenges of the proposed changes.

 - We also provided a reaction to the federal government’s announcement on income sprinkling in December 2017.

 - We responded to the 2018 federal budget, tabled February 27.